lowrycito/handbook/pages/study-manual-general-handbook.md

         * 23.1.3.
 InviteInviting all to receive the gospel is part of God’s work of salvation and exaltation.
       * 23.2.
 Strengthen New MembersInviting all to receive the gospel is part of God’s work of salvation and exaltation.
       * 23.3.
 Strengthen Returning MembersInviting all to receive the gospel is part of God’s work of salvation and exaltation.
       * 23.4.
+Hold Weekly Coordination MeetingsInviting all to receive the gospel is part of God’s work of salvation and exaltation.
+      * 23.5.
 Stake Leaders

-        * 23.4.
+        * 23.5.
 Stake LeadersInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.4.1.
+        * 23.5.1.
 Stake PresidencyInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.4.2.
+        * 23.5.2.
 Stake Adult Leadership CommitteeInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.4.3.
+        * 23.5.3.
 High CouncilorsInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.4.4.
+        * 23.5.4.
 Stake Relief Society PresidencyInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-      * 23.5.
+      * 23.6.
 Ward Leaders

-        * 23.5.
+        * 23.6.
 Ward LeadersInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.1.
+        * 23.6.1.
 BishopricInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.2.
+        * 23.6.2.
 Elders Quorum and Relief Society PresidenciesInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.3.
+        * 23.6.3.
 Ward Mission LeaderInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.4.
+        * 23.6.4.
 Ward MissionariesInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.5.
+        * 23.6.5.
 Ward Council and Ward Youth CouncilInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.6.
+        * 23.6.6.
 Ward Plan for Sharing the Gospel and Strengthening New and Returning MembersInviting all to receive the gospel is part of God’s work of salvation and exaltation.
-        * 23.5.7.
-Coordination MeetingsInviting all to receive the gospel is part of God’s work of salvation and exaltation.
     * 24\.
 Missionary Recommendations and Service

       * 24.0.
 IntroductionTo serve the Lord as a missionary is a sacred privilege.
 It brings eternal blessings to the person and those he or she serves.